top of page

 Kay Proudlove

-Emotional and witty, Kay is a Wollongong raised writer, performer and all round creative with a remarkably agile, engaging, honest, soul-bearing voice and a wry, dry-ice sense of humour.
+Emotional and witty, Kay is a Wollongong-raised writer, performer and all round creative with a remarkably agile, engaging, honest, soul-bearing voice and a wry, dry-ice sense of humour.
 With a live performance style that is much like being invited into her lounge room, her songs are truly stories set to melody, by turns relatable, humorous and heartbreaking.
-Creating an intimacy between audience and performer through vulnerability, Kay's live show is likely to leave you wondering whether all of her songs are about you.
+Creating an intimacy between audience and performer through vulnerability, Kay's live show is likely to leave you wondering whether all her songs are about you.

 Kid Hank and his Ockerstra